Xie Xuan

-Xie Xuan (謝玄) (343–388), courtesy name Youdu (幼度), formally Duke Xianwu of Kangle (康樂獻武公), was a Jin Dynasty (266–420) general who is best known for repelling the Former Qin army at the Battle of Fei River, preventing the Former Qin emperor Fu Jiān from destroying Jin and uniting China.
+Xie Xuan (謝玄) (343 – 8 February 388), courtesy name Youdu (幼度), formally Duke Xianwu of Kangle (康樂獻武公), was an Eastern Jin general who is best known for repelling the Former Qin army at the Battle of Fei River, preventing the Former Qin emperor Fu Jiān from destroying Jin and uniting China.

 Early career

 Xie Xuan was a scion of the influential Xie clan of Chen.
 His father Xie Yi (謝奕), was the elder brother of the Jin prime minister Xie An.
 Xie Xuan's sister Xie Daoyun (謝道韞) was known for her literary talent and quick wit.
 Early in his career, both Xie Xuan and his uncle Xie An served on staff of the paramount general Huan Wen.
 Huan Wen greatly prized Xie Xuan's ability, and once commented, with regard to him and his colleague Wang Xun (王珣), both of whom served as his secretaries: